-Our corporate headquarters and executive offices are located in San Francisco, California, where we lease approximately 44,000 square feet of office space.
-We also maintain 101 other locations, consisting primarily of branch offices, warehouses, sales offices and design centers in 19 states.
+Our corporate headquarters and executive offices are located in San Francisco, California, where we lease approximately 14,800 square feet of office space.
+We also maintain 91 other locations, consisting primarily of branch offices, warehouses and sales offices in 19 states.